SvenShade/GAN-WN/README.md

-## Here, you will find audio clips to augment this thesis.
+## Here, you will find spectrograms and audio clips to augment our paper.

-Current quantitative metrics (e.g. signal-to-noise ratio) can be helpful in generally assessing the capabilities of an audio processing technique, when the ground truth is known.
+Quantitative metrics can be helpful in generally assessing the capabilities of an audio processing technique, when the ground truth is known.
 However, given the subjective nature of instrumental audio, being able to audition the results is often more useful.

-At the beginning of Section 4.2 in our paper, we highlight analogous image tasks to each MIR task.
+In our paper, we highlight analogous image tasks to each MIR task.
 To recap:

 1. Source-separation becomes a denoising problem, reconstructing frequencies related to the signal and ignoring others.